I cried in the bathroom for 10-minutes.

 Whilst watching my tears hit the floor, I realised I needed to step up my ability to cop a hit.

-If something so small could send me crumbling, what would happen in a real crisis?
+If something so small sent me crumbling, what would happen in a real crisis?

 I walked out of the bathroom on a mission to callous my mind to handle anything.